psychdatascience/FDS-CourseOne/terminalGitGitHubHW.md

 ---

 ### 2. Clone the repo to your computer
 Your new repo now only exists up in the cloud.
-Let's pull down to your computer's drive.
+Let's pull it down to your computer's drive.

-* open a terminal where ever you want the repo to go^*^
+* open a terminal where ever you want the repo to go<sup>*</sup>
 * clone the repo
 * confirm everything worked with a quick `ls`, `cd`, and another `ls`

+<sup>*</sup> *Mac users: you can open a terminal directly from a finder window by right clicking the folder in the path bar!*

 ### 3. Edit the repo
 Let's add a new file!